adobe/spectrum-css/README.md

 ## Contributing

+A very special thank you to all of our [contributors](<https://github.com/adobe/spectrum-css/graphs/contributors>) without whom this project would not be possible.

-Check out the [contributing guidelines](.github/CONTRIBUTING.md) for quick start information, and head over to the [component documentation](components/README.md) for more.
+Want to join the team?
+Check out the [contributing guidelines](.github/CONTRIBUTING.md) for quick start information.

 ### Building